sergigp/quasar/README.md

 Quasar is a library to do [CQRS](https://martinfowler.com/bliki/CQRS.html) in Scala.
 <br> <br>

+**TBD: Currently this doc is deprecated.
+See the code to see how it works.**

 ## Async?
 Quasar provides two interfaces `CommandBus` and `QueryBus` that accepts a type parameter `P`.
 Quasar also provides Async implementations of each bus powered by Scala `Future`.